-Ashfaq Qadri joined Ontario Teachers' in 2016 with more than a decade of experience in private equity and investment banking.
+Ashfaq Qadri is Supervisory Director of Trivium.
+He joined Ontario Teachers' in 2016 with more than a decade of experience in private equity and investment banking.
 His role includes execution and portfolio management responsibilities for direct private equity investments in the industrials and energy sectors.
-He currently serves on the boards of various Ontario Teachers' portfolio companies, including The AZEK Company, Trivium, Hawkwood Energy and Kanata Energy Group.
+He currently serves on the boards of various Ontario Teachers' portfolio companies, including The AZEK Company, Trivium, Stone Canyon Industries Holdings, Hawkwood Energy and Kanata Energy Group.
 Prior to joining Ontario Teachers', Mr. Qadri was a Vice President at Morgan Stanley Private Equity, with roles based in both New York and London.
 He previously also worked in Morgan Stanley's investment banking division in New York.
 Mr. Qadri received a Bachelor of Arts degree from Amherst College and graduated with a double major in Computer Science and Economics.